yk8000/MMB-RNAseq-Workflow/scripts/Step5-1_DESeq2_DGE.md

-# Differential expression on raw counts using DESeq2
+# Step5-1. ifferential expression on raw counts using DESeq2

 ```
 # Rscript